David Ross Locke: Nasby Letters

 Locke's most famous works, the "Nasby Letters", were written in the character of, and over the signature of, "Rev. Petroleum V(esuvius) Nasby", a Copperhead and Democrat.
-They have been described as "the Civil War written in sulphuric acid".
+Joseph Jay Jones described them as "the Civil War written in sulfuric acid."

 Locke's fictional alter ego, Nasby, loudly champions the cause of the Confederate States of America from Secession onward, but does little to actively help it.
 After being conscripted into the Union Army he deserts to the Confederates, joining the fictional "Pelican Brigade".
 However, he finds life in the Confederate Army "tite nippin" and soon deserts again.
 By the end of the Civil War, he is back in civilian life.

 The Nasby Letters, although written in the semi-literate spelling used by other humorists of the time, were a sophisticated work of ironic fiction.
 They were consciously intended to rally support for the Union cause; "Nasby" himself was portrayed as a thoroughly detestable character – a supreme opportunist, bigoted, work-shy, often half-drunk, and willing to say or do anything to get a Postmaster's job.
 (Locke's own father had served as Postmaster of Virgil, New York.)